stahnkiong/microweb_astro/src/content/post/website-design-sarawak.md

 ---
 publishDate: 2024-08-15T00:00:00+08:00
 author: Admin
-title: "Why Every Kuching Business Needs a Fast-Loading Web Design in 2024"
+title: "Why Every Businesses Needs a Fast-Loading Website Design in Kuching 2024"
 excerpt: "Slow websites cost Kuching businesses customers and revenue.
 Discover why speed matters for Sarawak's mobile-first users and how to fix it with modern web design."
 tags:
   - Web Design